My Roommate Has Covid. Now What?

 Although it's tempting to buy all the disinfecting sprays and wipes when someone close to us is sick, El-Sadr said there’s no need to overload on these products.

-"While early on in the Covid pandemic, there was a lot of attention to using Lysol and surface cleaning and wiping, over time we have realized that it is not a major route of transmission…and the vast majority of transmission are due to the respiratory route," she said.
+“While early on in the COVID pandemic, there was a lot of attention to using Lysol and surface cleaning and wiping, over time we have realized that it is not a major route of transmission…and the vast majority of transmission is due to the respiratory route,” she said.

 "It is a good practice to keep clean surfaces, but less emphasis needs to be paid to cleaning surfaces."

 Optimizing ventilation is one of the keys to avoiding COVID-19.
-El-Sadr said that in nice weather, students should keep their windows open to create cross-ventilation in their rooms.
+Both El-Sadr and Karan emphasized keeping windows open to create cross-ventilation in a room.

 Over-communicate your concerns with student health services